Catherine Clodfelter maintains practices in municipal law and business litigation.

 In her municipal law practice, Catherine helps local governments navigate a wide range of legal needs, including drafting and negotiating interlocal agreements and economic development agreements and reviewing and revising ordinances to comply with state and constitutional requirements.
 In particular, she advises local governments and businesses, including real estate developers, on their investments in infrastructure expansions to support new growth and development.

 In litigation, she represents both local government units and business clients in state and federal constitutional challenges and procurement challenges.
 She’s also represented clients in state courts and before the North Carolina Office of Administrative Hearings and handled bankruptcy insolvency claims.

 Her skill counseling clients on constitutional issues strengthens her local government practice.
 She helps municipalities advance policy solutions that fit the constitutional framework they fall under.
 She has advised on a range of ordinances, including sign, parade, picketing, and panhandling ordinances, code enforcement, and statutory compliance.
 She also has helped business clients and local governments expand their water and sewer systems to support growth, including through agreements with other municipalities.

 Catherine previously served as a public health analyst for the Centers for Disease Control and Prevention (CDC) with the Center for Global Health's Policy, Legislation, and Budget Team.
 In this position, Catherine provided technical assistance on the role of law in supporting core public health activities.

-Earlier in her career, she clerked for two judges in the U.S. Bankruptcy Court for the Middle District of North Carolina: the Honorable Benjamin A. Kahn and Chief Judge Catharine R. Aron.
+Earlier in her career, she represented clients in bankruptcy proceedings after clerking for two judges in the U.S. Bankruptcy Court for the Middle District of North Carolina: the Honorable Benjamin A. Kahn and Chief Judge Catharine R. Aron.

 Catherine earned her law degree from the UNC School of Law.
 Before law school, she earned a master's in public health from the School of Public Health and Tropical Medicine at Tulane University.